When is the best time to fly?

 This feast for the eyes can then be accompanied by outdoor enjoyment.
 Reus has some excellent golf courses in its locality, a world-class climbing gym, a bowling alley and, most of all, the pure white beaches of the Costa Dorada.
 Most people who visit Reus will want to balance sight-seeing with relaxing on some of Spain's finest beaches.

-For nightlife lovers, Barcelona beckons, while even closer to Reus, Tarragona boasts one of the best-preserved ancient Roman cities in Iberia, as well as some of Catalonia's finest tapas bars.
+For nightlife, Barcelona beckons, while even closer to Reus, Tarragona boasts one of the best-preserved ancient Roman cities in Iberia, as well as some of Catalonia's finest tapas bars.

 Getting around Reus